Marcus M. Opp

 Abstract: This paper presents a tractable framework in which regulated financial intermediaries compete with unregulated investors, targeting heterogeneous borrowers.
 Our results highlight the central role of intermediaries' shadow cost of capital in both credit allocation and pricing.
 Our results can concurrently rationalize a broad array of empirical facts documented in the context of credit markets, such as the substitution between bond markets and bank loans, abnormally low yields, and the pricing effects of a security's non-cashflow characteristics.

-(12) “A theory of socially responsible investment,” 2023, joint with Martin Oehmke (conditionaly accepted at Review of Economic Studies).
+(12) “A Theory of Socially Responsible Investment,” 2024, joint with Martin Oehmke, forthcoming in Review of Economic Studies.
+Non-technical insights in FTG Insights.
 Winner of EFA 2020 best paper prize in responsible finance.

 Abstract: We characterize the conditions under which a socially responsible (SR) fund induces firms to reduce externalities, even when profit-seeking capital is in perfectly elastic supply.
-Such impact requires that the SR fund's mandate permits the fund to trade off reduced financial performance against reductions in social costs---relative to the counterfactual in which the fund does not invest in a given firm.
-Based on such an impact mandate, we derive a micro-founded investment criterion, the social profitability index (SPI), which characterizes the optimal ranking of impact investments when SR capital is scarce.
+Such impact requires that the SR fund’s mandate permits the fund to trade off financial performance against reductions in social costs—relative to the counterfactual in which the fund does not invest in a given firm.
+Based on such an impact mandate, we derive the social profitability index, an investment criterion that characterizes the optimal ranking of impact investments when SR capital is scarce.
 If firms face binding financial constraints, the optimal way to achieve impact is by enabling a scale increase for clean production.
 In this case, SR and profit-seeking capital are complementary: Surplus is higher when both investor types are present.

 Completed working papers:

-(13) “Green capital requirements,” 2023, joint with Martin Oehmke (revise and resubmit at Journal of Finance).
+(14) “Green Capital Requirements,” 2023, joint with Martin Oehmke (revise and resubmit at Journal of Finance).
 (NBER CF Fall 2022 presentation as video)

 Abstract: We study bank capital requirements as a tool to address financial risks and externalities caused by carbon emissions.
 Capital regulation can effectively address climate-related financial risks but doing so does not necessarily reduce emissions.
 For example, higher capital requirements for carbon-intensive loans exposed to transition risk may crowd out lending to clean firms.
 When it comes to affecting carbon externalities, capital requirements are inferior to carbon taxes: Reducing carbon emissions via capital requirements may require sacrificing financial stability or may be altogether infeasible.
 However, if the government is unable to commit to future environmental policies, capital requirements can make higher carbon taxes credible by ensuring banks have sufficient capital to absorb losses from stranded asset risk.